Natural Industrial Diamond Seller

 But what is dressing?
 Well, dressing is the process of re-sharpening the tiny cutting edges on a grinding wheel’s surface.
 Diamond tools and wheel dressers fracture the grinding wheel’s abrasive grains in order to produce sharp new edges.
 Dressing also cleans out the tiny spaces between the grains, which effectively removes metallic dust and other particles that may clog the grinding wheel’s face.

 In general, wheel dressers and dressing tools are mounted at a drag angle to the grinding wheel.
 This is so the user can frequently turn the cutting point.
 What this does is effectively maintain the point’s sharpness and prevents crushing or glazing of the grinding wheel’s face.
 It also extends the life of the cutting tool.
-Some wheel dressers and dressing tools can be hand-held devices and others can be machine or table-mounted.
+Some wheel dressers and dressing tools can be hand-held devices and others can be machine or table mounted.
 It is also important to consider the outer diameter of the grinding wheel to be dressed when dressing a diamond.
+As a natural industrial diamond seller, we can help you with this process.

 Types of Wheel Dressers

 There are a few different types of wheel dressers and dressing tools.
-Let’s take a look at some of these different types.
+Let’s take a look at some of these different types of tools.

 - Dressing rolls and rotary tools are rugged rolls or wheels that are coated with diamonds for creep fed grinding applications.